dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 of the three byte code instructions and translate them into a corresponding function.
-As such, we define the instruction `PUSH` to take a natural number which it then pushes onto the stack, while the `ADD` and `MUL` instructions each pops the two topmost elements of the stack and adds or multiplies them.
+As such, we define the instruction `PUSH` to take a natural number which it then pushes onto the stack, while the `ADD` and `MUL` instructions each pop the two topmost elements of the stack and adds or multiplies them.
 For the sake of simplicity, we define the effects of executing `ADD` or `MUL` on a stack with less than two elements to be an unchanged stack.
-The above semantics results in the following function, `execute_bytecode_instruction`, which takes a `bytecode_instruction` and a `data_stack` and returns a new `data_stack` capturing the effect of executing the given type of `bytecode_instruction`:
+The above semantics result in the function `execute_bytecode_instruction`, which takes a `bytecode_instruction` and a `data_stack` and returns a new `data_stack`, capturing the effect of evaluation the different types of `bytecode_instruction`:

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 execute_bytecode_instruction.v %}